Edward J. Balleisen

 Edward J. Balleisen is an American academic.
-He is a professor of History and vice provost of interdisciplinary studies at Duke University, and the author or editor of several books.
+For 30 years, he was a professor of history and vice provost of interdisciplinary studies at Duke University and the author or editor of several books.
+He is the provost of George Washington University.

 Early life

-After growing up in Louisville, Kentucky, Edward Balleisen graduated from Princeton University, where he earned a bachelor of arts degree in 1987.
-He earned an MPhil and a PhD from Yale University, in 1992 and 1995 respectively.
+After growing up in Louisville, Kentucky, Edward Balleisen graduated from Princeton University, where he earned a Bachelor of Arts degree in 1987.
+He then earned an M.Phil. and a Ph.D. from Yale University in 1992 and 1995, respectively.
 From 1995 to 1997, he held a postdoctoral fellowship and teaching post at the University of the Witwatersrand in Johannesburg, South Africa.
 Balleisen has taught at Duke University since 1997.